Hermann Matern

-Hermann Matern (17 June 1893 – 24 January 1971) was a German communist politician (KPD) and high ranking functionary of the Socialist Unity Party of Germany in the German Democratic Republic.
+Hermann Matern (17 June 1893 – 24 January 1971) was a German communist politician and high ranking functionary of the Socialist Unity Party (SED) in East Germany.
+From the nation's founding in 1949 until his death in 1971 he served as chairman of the Central Party Control Commission, deputy president of the Volkskammer, and leader of the SED in the Volkskammer, in addition to holding full membership in the party's Central Committee and Politburo.

-Life and early career
+Early life and career

 Early political activities

 Matern was the son of a social democratic worker and himself worked as a tanner.
-He joined the Socialist Youth Workers and later the Social Democratic Party of Germany in 1911.
+He joined the Socialist Workers' Youth and later the Social Democratic Party of Germany in 1911.
 He resigned from the SPD when the party accepted war loans.
 During the First World War he served as a soldier in France.